BenjaminSnyder/collive/README.md

 To run the service:
 In the src directory, do $$ export FLASK_APP=app $$.
 Then do $$ flask run $$.

+To run the test suite and generate coverage report: pytest --cov=src tests/

 API Entry Points

 *All entry points except 'token/create' expect a Bearer access token in the HTTP Authorization header.